-A lot of people forget that Archie and Veronica were the original Official Couple; it's only because of Betty being a Better Than Canon match for him that Betty and Veronica even became a question.
+A lot of people forget that Archie and Veronica were the original Official Couple of Archie Comics; it's only because of Betty being a Better Than Canon match for him that Betty and Veronica even became a question.
 The newspaper comic version does a much better job of emphasizing Archie/Veronica, but this still just doesn't help at all.
 During the last couple of decades, the writers have tried to make the triangle more even; Betty gets about as many dates with Archie, and Veronica has several other (one-shot) boyfriends.

-If you know where to look, Peter and MJ are still very much together (the Spider-Man newspaper strip for example)
+If you know where to look, Peter and MJ are still very much together (the Spider-Man newspaper strip, for example).

 Back when Gwen was still alive and Peter Parkers's official love interest, Mary Jane Watson's unexpectedly huge popularity with the readers was a serious problem for Stan Lee and John Romita.
 They tried a lot of things to tone MJ down and make Gwen more "exciting," which in some respects only lampshaded their problem as it made Gwen more and more resemble MJ, most notably by changing her original hairstyle into a variant of Mary Jane's.
 The way Stan Lee wrote about it later, the matter was not helped by the fact that he himself found Gwen less interesting than MJ...